alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 end
 {% endhighlight %}

-The Pytorch class definition inherits from the `torch.nn.Module` base class which provides it with build in functionality such as easily moving onto GPU via `to(..)`, amongst others.
+The PyTorch class definition inherits from the `torch.nn.Module` base class which provides it with built-in functionality such as being able to easily move the model onto a GPU via `to(..)`, amongst others.
 In contrast to the relationship observed above, the forward pass definition for each class is built into the class definition.
 This means that the only way to re-use that code would be via some inheritance structure.
-This can very quickly lead to complicated inheritance patterns which forces the class definitions to take on more complexity than would otherwise be required.
+This can very quickly lead to complicated inheritance patterns which force the class definitions to take on more complexity than would otherwise be required.

 {% highlight python %}
 class FFNetwork(Module):